 Since a sufficiently large knowledge base of small notes can be quite daunting to explore, features like the Graph View, and other plugins that help to analyze the knowledge base as a network of notes are of much greater value to people with smaller notes than to people with larger notes.
 I suspect that people who do not find value in the graph view tend to be people with few, large notes, where a "big picture" perspective on your note-network is indeed less useful.
 Database-type features – built-in for apps like Notion, and available in Obsidian via plugins like Dataview or Database Folder – also become more valuable the more small notes you have because of this greater need to aggregate your notes.

 However, small notes are not only about links.
-One key characteristic of small note knowledge systems is that you tend to create new notes far more often than with big note systems where new insights are rather integrated into existing notes.
-Accordingly, features that support the creation of new notes are more worthwhile for small note systems.
-Advanced templating and the ability to quickly create new notes simply rises in value when you create ten notes per day, as compared to when you only create one note per week.
+One key characteristic of small note knowledge systems is that you tend to create new notes far more often than in big note systems where new insights are usually integrated into existing notes.
+Accordingly, features that support the creation of new notes are more valuable for small note systems.
+Advanced templating and the ability to quickly create new notes simply have more value when you create ten notes per day, as compared to creating one note per week.
 The same is true for plugins that automatically file away a note or plugins that automatically index your notes.
 Moreover, a larger number of notes means that the overall knowledge base, on average, should also have a higher amount of metadata as well: To a degree, a higher share of metadata is even required, since searching for note titles without considering metadata can be tricky as the search results are far more crowded than with big note systems.
 This gives plugins for handling metadata and the aforementioned database-type plugins also a higher affinity for small note systems.

-Another consequence of having a high number of smaller notes is that you tend to switch between notes more often, as your knowledge is in a sense more "spread out" than with a system of big notes.
-Ergo features for quickly switching between notes are another area with greater utility for the creators of small notes.
+Another consequence of having a high number of smaller notes is that you tend to switch between notes more often, as your knowledge is more "spread out" than with a system of big notes.
+Ergo, features for quickly switching between notes are another area with greater utility for the creators of small notes.
 This includes not only plugins that literally have "Quick Switcher" in their name, but also plugins for quickly jumping to other notes.
 Yet another approach is to peek into a note rather than actually switching to it.
 Features like note preview popovers come to mind in that regard.
-Imagine how useful it would be to get a small preview of a note when the linked note is 2000 words long as compared to a preview of a note that only consists of two paragraphs.
+Just imagine how useful a small preview of a 2000-words-note is compared to a preview of a note that only consists of two paragraphs.

 Tools for Taking Big Notes

 What about big notes then?
 Compared to small notes, you tend to spend more time in one single note.
 This means that instead of tools to navigate between notes, you are in greater need of tools to navigate inside a note.
-The prime example of a tool that helps with this note outlines, which make little sense when your note has one or two paragraphs, but are invaluable when you are dealing with dozens of headings and subheadings.
-Quick-Switcher-type plugins, are useful here, too – not primarily for their ability to switch between notes, but for their (often lesser-known) capabilities for navigating to headings, or other locations inside the current note.
+The prime example of a tool that helps with this are note outlines, which are invaluable when you are dealing with dozens of headings and subheadings, but basically useless when your note has only one or two paragraphs.
+Quick-Switcher-type plugins are useful here, too.
+Not for their ability to switch between notes, but for their (often lesser-known) capabilities for navigating to headings, or other points of interest within the current note.

 And lastly, in contrast to small note systems where the primary method of adding knowledge is to create a new note, the addition of information to a big note system mostly happens through appending text to an existing note.
-Big note systems benefit more from utilities that efficiently append, prepend, or move text, rather than tools that enhance templating.
-Hence, plugins like Text Transporter work well with big notes, since they give you the ability to append text to specific note locations without even having to navigate to the another note.
+Big note systems thus benefit from utilities that efficiently append, prepend, or move text, rather than templating features.As such, plugins like Text Transporter work well with big notes, since they give you the ability to append text to specific note locations without having to navigate to the other note.

-While there is the completely justified criticism that you should focus on your notes instead of trying out every shiny, new toy that arrives at the horizon, one should not falls into the trap of disregard the question of tool choice completely.
-Tools are not neutral, since they do require us to operate with certain practices.
-And Note-taking practices are not tool-agnostic, since they tend to work better with some tools than with others.
-The question is maybe not whether we should take big or small notes, but rather whether we are using the right tools for the kind of notes we produce.
+While there is the completely justified criticism that you should focus on your notes instead of trying out every shiny new toy that arrives at the horizon, one should not fall into the trap of disregarding the question of tool choice alltogether.
+Tools are not neutral, since they make certain workflows easier than others.
+And note-taking practices are not tool-agnostic, since they tend to work better with some tools than with others.
+The question is maybe not whether we should take big or small notes, but rather whether we are using the right tools for the kind of notes we are making.

-Considering the type of note that a tool is (often only implicitly) tailored to can help us find the tools we actually need.
-Or perhaps we can go the other way around and adapt our note-taking style to the type of tools we are most proficient with?
-In the end, if you do want to transition from one note-taking system to another, there are some tools that might help out with that, as well.
+Considering the type of note a tool is tailored to can help us find the tools we actually need.
+Or perhaps we can go the other way around and adapt our note-taking style to the type of tools we are most comfortable with?
+In the end, if you do want to transition from one note-taking system to another, there are some tools that might help out with that as well.